SaltyByte/AlgorithmProject/README.md

 # AlgorithmProject
-This projects main idea is to visualize pathfinding algorithms.
+This projects main idea is to visualize pathfinding algorithms on graphs.
 The main algorithms for this project are:
-* A* algorithm.
 * Dijkstra's algorithm.
 * BFS algorithm.
 * DFS algorithm.
-* Double sided dijkstra.

 # Contributors: